sayansinha5/sayansinha5/README.md

 ## About me

 I’m working as a Lead Software Engineer at [Wittypen](https://wittypen.com).
-Building the content platform of the future 💎.

 I spent most of my time on my day job, review PRs, fixing bugs and building new features.
 I enjoy when it comes to strategic planning and talking about challenges 💻